Grand Future is a premiere American Bulldog kennel producing quality dogs backed with a guarantee since 2000.

 The PennHIP method has gained popularity and more and more veterinarians are becoming certified.

-Please note that this median score is derived only from dogs that have been tested via the PennHip method, which is naturally only a small fraction of all American Bulldog breeders, and higher quality breeders would be significantly over-represented in the sample.
-Therefore, we can assume that the actual median score within the breed is significantly higher (worse).
+Please note that this average score is derived only from dogs that have been tested via the PennHip method, which is naturally only a small fraction of all American Bulldog breeders, and higher quality breeders would be significantly over-represented in the sample.
+Therefore, we can assume that the actual average score within the breed is significantly higher (worse).

 We believe that all responsible American Bulldog breeders MUST test their dogs for Hip Dysplasia.
 The cost of test varies from around $250-$350 for PennHip.
 We do not believe OFA dysplasia test scores taken at any age provide any useful information regarding the hips’ condition or likelihood of developing hip dysplasia.
 If you’re shopping for an American Bulldog and the breeder cannot produce Hip Dysplasia test results for both parents, we suggest you look elsewhere.